b-viguier/PhpFk/docs/index.md

 This question already led to the creation of the [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, using only 8 characters.
 This inspired [JsFuck](https://en.wikipedia.org/wiki/JSFuck), a subset of Javascript using only 6 characters and executable in every Javascript interpreter.
-I was curious about PHP, and I found the [PhpFuck](https://github.com/splitline/PHPFuck) project, running with 7 characters.
+I was curious about PHP and found the [PhpFuck](https://github.com/splitline/PHPFuck) project, running with 7 characters.
 Unfortunately, it relies on [`create_function`](https://www.php.net/manual/en/function.create-function), deprecated in Php 7.2, and it produces a lot of warnings `Array to string conversion`.